flix/book/src/primitive-effects.md

 via reflection allows access to all of the previous.
 We should always be suspicious if unknown or untrusted code uses any of these effects.

-The foundational effects are mostly disjoint, but not entirely.
+The primitive effects are mostly disjoint, but not entirely.
 For example, we can use the `Exec` effect to indirectly gain access to the file system.
 The `FileRead` effect may allow us to access a mounted network drive, a form of network access.
 Ultimately, whether one effect can emulate another depends on what side channels the underlying operating system allows.
 The point of the